Jon-Erik Hexum: Life and career

-Hexum was a guest star in a 1984 episode of ABC's primetime drama Hotel, playing Prince Erik, a Prince Charming–type character.
-Later in 1984, Hexum was cast opposite Jennifer O'Neill in the CBS primetime series Cover Up, playing Mac Harper, an undercover CIA operative posing as a male model.
-That same year Hexum played terminally ill quarterback Pat Trammell, a small role in the feature film The Bear, a tribute to University of Alabama football coach Paul "Bear" Bryant, played by Gary Busey.
+Fresh off Making of a Male Model, Hexum was a guest star in another Spelling production, a 1984 episode of ABC's primetime drama Hotel.
+In his appearance, Hexum played Prince Erik, a Prince Charming–type character who woos a Cinderella-type character played by Emma Samms.
+Later in 1984, Hexum was cast opposite Jennifer O'Neill in the CBS primetime series Cover Up, playing Mac Harper, an undercover CIA operative posing as a model.
+He was the subject of a profile in the November 1984 issue of Playgirl and appeared clothed and shirtless but not nude in photographs taken for the magazine.
+The show continued after his death, his character written out of the plot.

+That same year Hexum played the terminally ill quarterback Pat Trammell, a small role in the feature film The Bear, a tribute to the University of Alabama football coach Paul "Bear" Bryant, played by Gary Busey.
+To prepare for the role, Hexum cut his hair short to match Trammell's appearance and prior to filming visited Alabama and met with Trammell's family and teammates.
 The Bear would be Hexum's sole feature film performance, released just three weeks before his death.
+Prior to the accident he had started a relationship with actress E.G. Daily.
+A self-described "extreme miser", Hexum owned a modest house in Burbank, California, with sparse furnishings, and drove a 1954 Chevy Bel Air.
+Shortly before his death, Hexum set up a company to produce and direct films.